vuestorefront/shopware-pwa/docs/landing/resources/api/composables.interceptor_keys.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Keys used accross composables with the description of incommint parameters.
+Keys used accross composables with the name of incommint parameters.

 <b>Signature:</b>